Srafington/Cosplay-Prop-Code/FO4-Last Minute/README.md

 ## Other Files Needed

 This file Require 3 audio files that are not included in this repo for copyright reasons.
 One is the Fire sound.
-The other two are the charge up sound, and teh sharge steady sound (which are part of the same file in the game files)
+The other two are the charge up sound, and the sharge steady sound (which are part of the same file in the game files)

 Mix these down to mono to help save space